rage/cyber-security-base-19/data/installation.md

 We assume from now on that the command for Python 3 is `python3` which should be the case for mac / linux.
 It may be also just `python`, in which case, whenever we ask you to type `python3`, just type `python`.
+This is especially true if you are using windows.
-You can see the version of your python with
+You can see the
+version of your python with

 ```sh
 python3 --version
 ```

+It is not a bad idea to have python reachable  via PATH environment variable.
+This should be more-or-less automatic for mac and linux.
+Official Windows installer asks whether you want to have yout python in PATH (say yes).

 Package installer for Python (pip) should be already installed with modern python if you installed python from python.org or using conda distribution.
 If you you installed it using apt-get or port, then most likely you will need to install pip.
 The package name is probably `python3-pip`,